You are currently browsing the category archive for the ‘Ed tech’ category.

 Examples of “reading comprehension constructors” I’ve used in class, asking students to give examples, draw diagrams, ask questions, and the ever-popular “vocabulary bingo”.

-All of these techniques are taken from Cris Tovani’s book Do I Really Have To Teach Reading Comprehension.
+You can read about these techniques and more in Cris Tovani’s book Do I Really Have To Teach Reading Comprehension.

 Resources for Screencasting